Venn diagram

 Explore

-Through Sitka’s Y-chromosome we can trace his father’s ancestry back to where dogs and people first became friends.
+Through PhatBoi’s Y-chromosome we can trace his father’s ancestry back to where dogs and people first became friends.
 This map helps you visualize the routes that his ancestors took to your home.
 Their story is described below the map.

 Haplogroup